onap/vnfrqts-requirements/docs/Chapter5.rst

 Resource: OS::Nova::Server - Metadata
 -------------------------------------

-This section describes the OpenECOMP Metadata parameters.
+This section describes the ONAP Metadata parameters.

-OpenECOMP Heat templates must include the following three parameters that are used as metadata under the resource OS::Nova:Server: vnf\_id, vf\_module\_id, vnf\_name
+ONAP Heat templates must include the following three parameters that are used as metadata under the resource OS::Nova:Server: vnf\_id, vf\_module\_id, vnf\_name

-OpenECOMP Heat templates may include the following parameter that is used as metadata under the resource OS::Nova:Server: vf\_module\_name.
+ONAP Heat templates may include the following parameter that is used as metadata under the resource OS::Nova:Server: vf\_module\_name.

-These parameters are all classified as OpenECOMP Metadata.
+These parameters are all classified as ONAP Metadata.

 +---------------------------+------------------+----------------------+
 | Metadata Parameter Name   | Parameter Type   | Mandatory/Optional   |